españolenglish

 Rodrigo Manubens Moltedo

-Director Independiente
+Independent Director

 Vivianne Blanlot Soza

-Holds a bachelor’s degree in economics from the Pontificia Universidad Católica de Chile and a Master's degree in Applied Economics from American University in the United States.
-She has a distinguished career in the public and private sectors.
+She holds a degree in Economics from Pontificia Universidad Católica de Chile and a Master of Arts in Applied Economics from American University, United States.

 Marisol Bravo Léniz